chadmcrowell/killercoda-scenarios/ckad/ingress-controller/step1.md

 1. Install the community ingress-nginx controller.
 2. Confirm the controller pod is running in `ingress-nginx`.
 3. Inspect the created Service to see how traffic will reach the controller.
+4. Deploy a sample application and Ingress so the controller returns a 200 response.

 <details><summary>Solution</summary>
 <br>